-My name is Daniele Bonfanti and I’m an Italian adventure enthusiast—mountaineer, trail runner, kayaker, and traveler—enjoying it as well as writing about it.
+My name is Daniele Bonfanti and I’m an adventure enthusiast—mountaineer, trail runner, kayaker, open-water swimmer, and traveler—enjoying it as well as writing about it.
 As an author of adventurous science fiction and horror, I am mostly influenced by my deep fascination for nature and its hidden secrets, and then by ancient traditions.

-After several publications in Italy (including two novels), my English debut was the novelette Game, which got a Honorable Mention in Ellen Datlow’s book The Best Horror of the Year, vol.9.
+After several publications in Italy (including two novels), my English debut was in 2016 with the novelette Game, which got a Honorable Mention in Ellen Datlow’s book The Best Horror of the Year, vol.9.
 Another story was on the long list the following year.
-My fiction appears, alongside top authors (Barker, Straub, Campbell, Kiernan…), in the Stoker-nominated anthologies The Beauty of Death 1 and 2, and in the deluxe hardcover Supernatural Horror.
+My fiction appears, alongside top authors (Clive Barker, Peter Straub, Ramsey Campbell…), in the Stoker-nominated anthologies The Beauty of Death 1 and 2, and in the deluxe hardcover Supernatural Horror.
 I have translated into English works from Spanish and Italian — short fiction by Santiago Eximeno, a comic book by Armagedoom Factory, and a novel by Alessandro Manzetti; with him I have also co-edited the anthology Monsters of Any Kind, coming out September 2018 with an insane line-up.

-My translations into Italian include novels by Clive Barker, Ramsey Campbell, Brian Evenson, Brian Keene, Carlton Mellick III, Richard Laymon; short and long fiction by Peter Straub, Jack Ketchum, Poppy Z. Brite, John A. Lindqvist, Stephen King.
+My translations into Italian include novels by Clive Barker, Ramsey Campbell, Brian Evenson, Brian Keene, Carlton Mellick III, Skipp & Spector, Richard Laymon; short and long fiction by Peter Straub, Jack Ketchum, Poppy Z. Brite, John A. Lindqvist, Stephen King.

 See Bibliography for details about my publications.

 I am an active member of the Horror Writers Association.

-For several years, I worked as well as a beekeeper and natural farmer, a craft which embodies my love for open-air life, self-sufficiency, tradition, and ecology, allowing me to take part in a living ecosystem.
+I also am a natural farmer and beekeeper (my primary job for several years).
+A craft which embodies my love for open-air life, self-sufficiency, tradition, and ecology, allowing me to take part in a living ecosystem.